openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/custom-detection/readme.md

 Custom object detectors are lightweight object detection models that have been pre-trained on MS COCO object detection dataset.
 It is assumed that one will use these pre-trained models as starting points in order to train specific object detection models (e.g. 'cat' and 'dog' detection).
-There was no a goal to train lightweight ready-to-use 80 class (MS COCO classes) detector.
+*NOTE* There was no goal to train top-scoring lightweight 80 class (MS COCO classes) detectors here, but rather provide pre-trained checkpoints for further fine-tuning on a target dataset.

 | Model Name | Complexity (GFLOPs) | Size (Mp) | AP @ [IoU=0.50:0.95] (%) | Links | GPU_NUM |
 | --- | --- | --- | --- | --- | --- |